madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

    0.147041).
 The difference is not enough to warrant worry over the implementation, but should be verified by the author to be caused by roundoff.

+.. [errata-reei-14] The version of :eq:`sin-int-resid` in the original paper has an unbalanced closing parenthesis after :math:`D`.
+It has been removed in the translation.

 .. include:: /link-defs.rst